yash1996/Meetup2019/README.md

 ## Contributing

 We appreciate all contributions.
 If you are planning to contribute back by implementing any research paper or by adding extra content to the session it's very much appreciated.
+Help us in making this repo a unified source for Deep Learning.